 - More than 10,000 adults with colon polyps removed- cancer averted

-- More than 56,000 women have bene screened for breast cancer; 551 have been diagnosed.
+- More than 56,000 women have been screened for breast cancer; 551 have been diagnosed.

 - Expansion has created or retained more than 19,000 jobs and generated $3.5 billion in economic activity.